 • Research exhibition, publication, and provenance histories related to these objects to ensure that information is properly documented in both the object files and electronic database

-• Intermediate knowledge of American decorative arts or a related field
+• Knowledge of American decorative arts or a related field

 • Careful attention to detail